osv/company-web/README.md

-(setq company-tooltip-align-annotations 't)          ; align annotations to the right tooltip border (setq company-idle-delay .3)                         ; decrease delay before autocompletion popup shows (setq company-begin-commands '(self-insert-command)) ; start autocompletion only after typing
+(setq company-tooltip-align-annotations 't)          ; align annotations to the right tooltip border (setq company-idle-delay .3)                         ; decrease delay before autocompletion popup shows (setq company-begin-commands '(self-insert-command)) ; start autocompletion only after typing (global-set-key (kbd "C-c /") 'company-files)        ; Force complete file names on "C-c /" key
 ```

+Also very useful is package `company-statistics` for sort candidates using completion history.

 ### Only use company-mode with company-web-html in web-mode
 By default company-mode loads every backend it has.
 If you want to only have company-mode enabled in web-mode add the following to your emacs-config: